Large Language Model-Enhanced Relational Operators: Taxonomy, Benchmark, and Analysis: Evaluation of Individual LRO

-\insight{3}{ \textbf{\textsf{Impute} Operator Design Choice.} When generating columns, \texttt{LLM-ONE} is more accurate due to its larger per-tuple reasoning space.
-For cell and row-wise imputation, providing sufficient context substantially improves the performance, and thus, \texttt{LLM-ALL} and \texttt{LLM-ONE} with data examples are preferred. } \nop{ This operator accepts a incomplete table $T$ and aims at injecting additional information \ie, cells, columns and rows, into $T$.
+\nop{ This operator accepts a incomplete table $T$ and aims at injecting additional information \ie, cells, columns and rows, into $T$.
 To evaluate the accuracy of imputing content, we consider \emph{exact match} (EM) \emph{ratio} and \emph{LLM-as-a-judge score}.
 EM ratio validates whether two elements are exactly the same, while LLM judging score utilizes LLMs to examine whether two elements convey similar meaning, and thus supports in-exact matching.
 For this operator, we also summarize two implementation ways: (1) \texttt{LLM-ALL} puts the whole input table $T$ into the prompt to complete an imputation task through a single LLM call; and (2) \texttt{LLM-ONE} to impute each data element in $T$ at a time, without looking the complete table $T$.
 The CoT approach could also be added to both of them.

 Figure~\ref{exp:op-impute} illustrates the performances on cell, column and row-wise \textsf{Impute}.
 For the cell-wise imputation, we could also equip \texttt{LLM-ONE} with few-shot examples taking from the neighbor tuples.
 From Figure~\ref{exp:op-impute}(a), we find that all \texttt{LLM-ALL} methods and \texttt{LLM-ONE} only with few-shot examples perform the best.
 These methods could provide the \emph{context} information (\ie, domain knowledge of imputed attributes) from other data elements in table $T$ (in \texttt{LLM-ALL}) or few-shot examples (in \texttt{LLM-ONE}), which plays an important role for LLM to predict the cell value.
 In similar, for the row-wise imputation in Figure~\ref{exp:op-impute}(c), the same set of methods with contextual information perform better than others. \rong{Add exps by Yunxiang.}